-Financial services operating earnings of \$33.0 million on revenue of \$47.4 million in the fourth quarter of 2013 compares with operating earnings of \$29.3 million on revenue of \$42.9 million last year.
-The \$4.5 million year-over-year increase in financial services revenue reflects \$4.1 million of higher revenue as a result of continued growth of the company's financial services portfolio and \$0.4 million of increased revenue from higher average yields on finance receivables.
-In the fourth quarters of 2013 and 2012, the average yield on finance receivables was 17.4% and 17.2%, respectively, and the average yield on contract receivables was 9.5% in both periods.
-Originations of \$197.6 million in the fourth quarter of 2013 increased \$32.0 million, or 19.3%, from comparable prior-year levels.
+Financial services operating earnings of \$42.2 million on revenue of \$59.4 million in the fourth quarter of 2014, which included an additional week of operations in fiscal 2014, compared to operating earnings of \$33.0 million on revenue of \$47.4 million last year.
+The \$12.0 million increase in financial services revenue primarily reflects \$10.4 million of higher revenue as a result of continued growth of the company's financial services portfolio and \$1.2 million from higher average yields.
+In the fourth quarters of 2014 and 2013, the average yield on finance receivables was 17.6% and 17.4%, respectively, and the average yield on contract receivables was 9.5% in both periods.
+Originations of \$232.2 million in the fourth quarter of 2014 increased \$34.6 million, or 17.5%, from 2013 levels.

-Financial services expenses of \$14.4 million and \$13.6 million in the fourth quarters of 2013 and 2012, respectively, primarily include personnel-related and other general and administrative costs, as well as doubtful accounts provisions.
+Financial services expenses primarily include personnel-related and other general and administrative costs, as well as provisions for doubtful accounts.
 These expenses are generally more dependent on changes in the size of the financial services portfolio than they are on the revenue of the segment.
-As a percentage of the average financial services portfolio, financial services expenses were 1.2% in both the fourth quarters of 2013 and 2012.
+Financial services expenses of \$17.2 million in the fourth quarter of 2014 compared to financial services expenses of \$14.4 million in 2013.
+As a percentage of the average financial services portfolio, financial services expenses were 1.3% and 1.2% in the fourth quarters of 2014 and 2013, respectively.